 Mindfulness can be used as an adjective (“mindful”) when you apply it to particular activities, for example, mindful walking, or mindful eating.
 These are common practices to bring your full attention to the present moment.
 You can also practise mindful cleaning, mindful gardening, mindful work, or mindful hugging.

-What is mindful technology?
+What is mindful tech?

 The phrase “mindful technology” (or “mindful tech”) was something I came up with independently, but I quickly discovered others were using the term too.
-It implies practising mindfulness whilst using technology, using technology to support a mindfulness or meditation practice, or (re)designing technology to aid mindfulness.
+It implies practising mindfulness whilst using technology, using tech to support a mindfulness or meditation practice, or (re)designing technology to aid mindfulness.

 Many modern technologies are pretty much the opposite of mindfulness.
 They are designed to distract.
 Commercial pressures mean that businesses creating apps or websites need to capture your attention as much as possible, in order to sell adverts or get you to pay for their service.
 It’s all too easy to lose awareness whilst using modern devices, even for those who have regularly practised mindfulness and meditation (I’m speaking from personal experience).